You can find the MHS Course Guide here

 Grade: 11, 12

-Prerequisite: At least three (3) Regents Science credits (including successful completion of Principles of Chemistry) and enrollment in, or completion of, CC Regents Algebra 2.
+Prerequisite: Successful completion of at least three Regents Science credits (including successful completion of Principles of Chemistry) and enrollment in, or completion of, CC Regents Algebra 2.

 Final: Local Final Exam